Slides allow you to share information with participants, add instructions to a questionnaire, and explain theoretical concepts.

 These templates use a language called Markdown to format text.

 If you don't know Markdown, that's not an issue: you can take a look at the formatting help on the right to guide you in the creation of your slide.

 Bullet points & Numbered bullet points

 Simply type the piece of text you would like in between backticks, like so `this is a code`.

 Slide with an image

 You can also add a picture to your slides.
 There are two possibilities:

-1. You can add a picture as a background by clicking on the logo in the upper left corner.
+1. You can add a picture as a background by clicking on the grey area in the slide (1) or from the panel on the right.
+You can also choose different layout formats from that same side panel (2).
 The picture will be imported from your computer files;

 2. You can also add a picture to your slides via the markdown syntax: ![alt-text](link to the image).
 The image will be inserted directly in the slide, between text lines.